JasonStation/SwiftEmojiRPG/README.md

 # About the Game

+[I am aware of the horrible, messy code.
+I was a newbie at that time.
+My code architecture has improved a lot since then!]

 Fight enemies: This game uses a turn-based combat system to battle enemies.
 Players can use items to help with fighting enemies.